Bánh Bao (Vietnamese Steamed Pork Buns)

 Instructions

-• Sauté sliced Chinese sausage for 2 minutes per side.
-Set aside.
+• In a skillet over medium heat, sauté the sliced Chinese sausage for about 2 minutes per side.
+Remove and set aside.

-• In the same skillet, cook shallots, garlic, jicama, mushrooms, and a pinch of salt for 3–4 minutes until soft.
-Cool completely.
+• In the same skillet, cook the shallots, garlic, jicama, mushrooms, and a pinch of salt for 3 to 4 minutes until softened.
+Let cool completely.

-• In a large bowl, combine ground pork, oyster sauce, sesame oil, bouillon, sugar, pepper, salt, and cornstarch.
-Add cooled veggies and gently mix.
+• In a large bowl, combine ground pork, oyster sauce, sesame oil, bouillon powder, sugar, salt, pepper, and cornstarch.

-• Shape into 12–14 meatballs.
-Press an egg slice and 2–3 sausage pieces into each one.
+• Divide the mixture into 12–14 equal meatballs.
+Press an egg piece and a few slices of sausage into each.
 Chill while making the dough.

 Make the Dough

-• Increase to medium speed and knead for 8–10 minutes.
-Add vegetable oil halfway through.
-Dough should be soft and slightly sticky.
-Rest covered for 15 minutes.
+• Increase to medium speed and knead for 8 to 10 minutes, adding vegetable oil halfway through.

 Shape the Buns

 • Divide dough into 12–14 equal pieces.
-Roll each into a ball and rest 15 more minutes, covered.
+Roll each into a ball and rest, covered, for another 15 minutes.

 Steam